jasr88/wak-ar-mole/README.md

-# wak-ar-mole
+# whack-ar-mole
-a quick template for a AR Wak-A-Mole game
+a quick template for a AR Whack-A-Mole game